-If a document meets the requirements, it is recorded.
+If a document meets the requirements and contains the required endorsement of submitter, it is recorded.
 The recording information is "burned" onto the image and returned to the submitter by means agreed upon by the parties.
 In some jurisdictions that use Model 2, the electronic recorded document is embedded into an XML wrapper with the recording information added so that the submitter can use the data in its internal processes.